Flurbiprofen tablets for pain and inflammation

 Getting the most from your treatment

-Your doctor will try to prescribe you the lowest dose for the shortest time to reduce the risk of side-effects.
-If you need to take flurbiprofen for a long time, your doctor may want to prescribe another medicine along with it to protect your stomach from irritation.
+Your doctor will use the lowest dose for the shortest time to reduce side effects.
+If you need flurbiprofen long-term, you may be given another medicine to protect your stomach.

 How to store flurbiprofen